uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 };
 ```

-You can access the `title` property of the `user.task` object like this:
+We can access the `title` property of the `user.task` object like this:

 ```js
 console.log(user.task.title); // Read the Next.js book
 ```

-If you try to access a property that doesn't exist, the result will be `undefined`:
+If we try to access a property that doesn't exist, the result will be `undefined`:

 ```js
 console.log(task.date); // undefined
 ```

-Sometimes you want to explicitly indicate that a property may be absent.
+Sometimes we want to explicitly indicate that a property may be absent.
 For example, a person may not have a task assigned to them.
-You can write something like this:
+We can write something like this:

 ```js
 const person = {